What are Good Ideas products made of?

 My rain barrel is full but no/very little water is coming out when I turn the spigot on.

-This is likely a problem with the spigot, but be certain that the barrel is actually full.
-First check that the spigot is installed correctly.
-Also, make sure there are no hoses connected to the spigot.
 There may be debris caught behind the valve of the spigot, blocking water.
 You can try to dislodge the blockage by spraying water from a pressurized hose into the spigot.
 If this doesn't work, try removing the spigot.
-If the water flows freely, then there is debris lodged inside, or the valve seal may be fault.
-However, if water does not flow out after removing the spigot, there may be a much larger blockage or you may have a defective barrel.
-If it is the latter, contact our customer service department for further instruction.
+If the water flows freely, then there is likely debris lodged inside the spigot, or the valve seal may be faulty.
+However, if water does not flow out after removing the spigot, there may be a much larger debris blockage in your barrel.
+Follow our instructions on cleaning your rain barrel here.

 Can I use a hose with my rain barrel?

 You may, however, do not expect pressures to be similar to that of a hose used from your home hookups.
-The pressure there is typically 30 PSI or greater where as a rain barrel produces little more than 1 PSI when full.
-In any case, you can use our special soaker hose which is designed to work with low pressure applications and will constantly water nearby plants.
+The pressure there is typically 30 PSI or greater whereas a rain barrel produces little more than 1 PSI when full.
+Our special soaker hose is designed to work with low pressure applications, however, and will constantly water nearby plants.

 How can I increase the pressure of my rain barrel?

-Either install an electric pump or raise the barrel higher off the ground.
-This is true for all rain barrels
+Either install an electric pump or raise the barrel higher off the ground with a rain barrel stand.

 How do I connect my downspout to my rain barrel?

 Simply follow the instructions included with your rain barrel.
-If you did not receive instructions, look on the product page for the product you purchased for a PDF, digital download of the instructions or contact customer service for further assistance.
+If you did not receive instructions, you may see our installation video here.

 How does the overflow work on my rain barrel?